fsnotify/website/CONTRIBUTING.md

 ### Deployment

 CircleCI automatically deploys the website when changes are merged to master.
-It takes about 20 seconds to deploy.
+It takes a minute.

-* [origin.fsnotify.org](http://origin.fsnotify.org/) is a website endpoint on Amazon S3.
-* [fsnotify.org](https://fsnotify.org/) is edge-cached on Amazon CloudFront and secured with SNI.
-It can take a while to update.